-What We Do What We Don't Do ✓ Committee comprised solely of independent non-employee directors.
-X We do not offer defined benefit pension arrangements or non- qualified deferred compensation plans or arrangements to our executive officers. \checkmark Committee conducts annual review and approval of our compensation strategy and performs an annual compensation risk assessment.
-X We do not provide any tax reimbursement payments (including "gross-ups") on any severance or change-in-control payments. ~ Majority of compensation for our executive officers is "at risk" based on the Company's performance, in the form of both short-term cash and long-term equity incentives to align the interests of our executive officers and stockholders. x We do not grant Options with exercise prices below fair market value and we will not reprice Options without stockholder approval. ✓ Executive officers generally participate in broad-based company- sponsored health and welfare benefits programs on the same basis as our other full-time, salaried team members.
-X Our executive officers are prohibited from hedging our securities, pledging our securities as collateral for loans, or holding our securities in margins accounts. ✓ Options and RSUs granted to executive officers vest over multi-year periods.
-In addition, certain RSUs granted to our executive officers are subject to performance-based vesting requirements. x We do not apply single-trigger vesting to equity awards upon a change of control. ✓ Maintain a clawback policy covering our key compensation programs.
-X We do not pay dividends or dividend equivalents on any equity awards. \checkmark Maintain stock ownership requirements for our NEOs. ✓ Apply a Company financial performance threshold gate for annual bonus payouts - the Company must achieve 80% of the Adj.
-EBIT target for participants to receive any annual bonus payout.
+What We Do What We Don't Do Committee comprised solely of i employee directors. ndependent non- x We do not offer defined benefit pension arrangements or non-qualified deferred compensation plans or arrangements to our executive officers.
+Committee conducts annual rev compensation strategy and perf compensation risk assessment. x We do not provide any tax reimbursement payments (including "gross-ups") on any severance or change-in- control payments.
+Majority of compensation for our risk" based on the Company's p of both short-term cash and long to align the interests of our exect stockholders. erformance, in the form g-term equity incentives x We do not grant Options with exercise prices below fair market value and we will not reprice Options without stockholder approval.
+Executive officers generally part company-sponsored health and programs on the same basis as salaried team members. welfare benefits x Our executive officers are prohibited from hedging our securities, pledging our securities as collateral for loans, or holding our securities in margins accounts.
+Options and RSUs granted to exover multi-year periods.
+In additing granted to our executive officers performance-based vesting required. on, certain RSUs are subject to x We do not apply single-trigger vesting to equity awards upon a change of control. ✓ Maintain a clawback policy cover compensation programs. ring our key x We do not pay dividends or dividend equivalents on any equity awards. ✓ Maintain stock ownership requir ements for our NEOs.
+Apply a Company financial perforution for annual bonus payouts - the 80% of the Adj.
+EBIT target for p Company must achieve